enterspeedhq/enterspeed-docs/docs/reference/js/routes.md

 ### handle

-Handle allows you to specify a key from which you can fetch the view from the delivery.
+Handle allows you to specify a key from which you can fetch the view from the Delivery API.

 `handle(handle)`